Malakai Fekitoa: Club career

 Fekitoa moved to Ireland to join United Rugby Championship club Munster on a two-year contract from the 2022–23 season, and made his senior competitive debut for the province in their 20–13 defeat away to Welsh side Cardiff in round one of the 2022–23 United Rugby Championship on 17 September 2022.
 Fekitoa featured off the bench in Munster's historic 28–14 win against a South Africa XV in Páirc Uí Chaoimh on 10 November 2022.
-He will leave Munster upon the conclusion of the 2022–23 season, despite having signed a two-year contract.
+He left Munster upon the conclusion of the 2022–23 season, despite having signed a two-year contract.
+In his final game for the province, Fekitoa started in Munster's 19–14 win against the Stormers in the final of the 2022–23 United Rugby Championship on 27 May 2023.

-Fekitoa will join Italian United Rugby Championship club Benetton on a three-year contract from the 2023–24 season.
+Fekitoa joined Italian United Rugby Championship club Benetton on a three-year contract from the 2023–24 season.